madisonlore/crp4680_5680/Week2/readme.md

-# Introduction to Urban Data Science
+# Introduction to Python II and Descriptive Statistics